bradcar/bno08x_i2c_spi_MicroPython/README.md

     print(spi)

 Required for SPI:
-- int_pin : required for operation and also gives accurate sensor timestamps.
-Define a Pin object, not  number.
+- int_pin : required for accurate sensor timestamps.
+It is a Pin object, not number.
-- reset_pin : required for operation after sensor power up.
-It is a Pin object, not number
+- reset_pin: requiews for hardware reset.
+It is a Pin object, not number.
 - wake_pin : required for SPI operation.
+It is a Pin object, not number.
 - cs_pin : required for SPI operation.
+It is a Pin object, not number.

 Optional for SPI:
 - debug : prints very detailed logs, primarily for driver debug & development.